Porsche 997 years to avoid — most common problems

 In other cases, the reason for coolant leaks was in the degraded oil cooler seals on the rear passenger side of the engine.
 It can also be a matter of coolant hoses, and it’s worth inspecting the 997’s engine temperature and cooling system before buying one.

-Faulty alternator connections
+4. Faulty alternator connections

 Finally, one sort of unexpected issue for the 997 was poor alternator connections that sometimes led to improper battery charging.
-The alternator provides a boost to the battery while the engine is running and it charges it so you have the full battery capacity for the next time you try ot crank the engine.
+The alternator provides a boost to the battery while the engine is running and it charges it so you have the full battery capacity for the next time you try to crank the engine.

 If the alternator connections issue is left unattended, it could lead to difficulties turning the car on the next time you get behind the wheel.
 Sure, it’s possible to jumpstart a car with a bad alternator, but that’s not the long-term solution you should be looking for.

-Which Porsche 997 years to avoid?
+Worst Porsche 997 years to avoid

 Considering all the mentioned problems of the 997, we’ll proceed by giving you a list of model years that are best to avoid.
 The 997 is a reliable car overall, but some model years had more issues than others in both production phases.

-First-generation Porsche 997 (model years 2004 to 2006)
+First-generation Porsche 997 (model years 2004 and 2006)

 On the other hand, these model years also had some issues with engine cooling and even improper lubrication, but the latter was likely caused by the IMS failure.
 We also can’t overlook the problem with the exhaust weld that sometimes caused the exhaust pipe to simply hit the floor.
 This issue even caused Porsche to initiate a recall in 2006 to fix the coupe and convertible 911 models that were caught up in it.